learn-co-curriculum/intro-to-the-shell/README.md

 ## Opening a Terminal OSX

-The easiest way to open a terminal is through Spoltight.
+The easiest way to open a terminal is through Spotlight.